opd-ai/asset-generator/PROJECT_SUMMARY.md

-# SwarmUI CLI - Project Summary
+# Asset Generator CLI - Project Summary

 ## Overview

-A production-ready command-line interface for the SwarmUI API, built with Go using industry-standard tools and best practices.
+A production-ready command-line interface for asset generation APIs, built with Go using industry-standard tools and best practices.
 The CLI provides an intuitive interface for image generation, model management, and configuration.

 ## 📊 Project Statistics